 Sometimes, breast cancer may only cause a swelling in the breast even without a lump being discernible.
 The swelling may be on a part of the breast or the entire breast could be swollen.6 The swelling could even be in your armpit or in the area surrounding the actual breast.
 This may also happen if breast cancer has spread to the lymph nodes in the armpit region.7

 Change In Appearance Of The Breast And Skin

 If your breast changes shape or one appears to droop lower than the other, or if one breast is larger than the other, take a closer look.
 Changes to skin texture are a symptom that you may tend to write off.
 However, if you see your breast looking inflamed or red and the skin puckered or dimpled, that’s another red flag.8

 If your nipple becomes inverted or changes its position or even shape, you should have it checked.
 The appearance of a rash or redness either on or in the area surrounding your nipple is also something to check for.
-Crusting of the nipple and the skin around it has also been reported by women with breast cancer.9
+Crusting of the nipple and the skin around it has also been reported by

 Is Pain A Symptom Of Breast Cancer?

 Pain, surprising as it may sound, is not a typical sign of breast cancer.10 Breast pain could be the result of tenderness or soreness from the menstrual cycle in the week before the period.
 Or it could be due mastitis, in which case the pain tends to just present suddenly.

 However, some women do experience discomfort and pain that isn’t due to their menstrual cycle or mastitis.
 This can be quite severe and persistent.
 While this may be due to a benign condition of the breast such as fibrosis or adenosis that needs treating, it could also sometimes be due to cancer.
 So, do not ignore it.11